Mov305/Mov305/README.md

 ```
 Hi, I am a freelance Web Developer with +3 years of experience 🔭,
 a UI Designer and Mechanical Engineering student (3rd year), specializing in Web applications.
-I am Egyptian, born in a city at the cost called Damietta.
+I am Egyptian, born in a city at the coast called Damietta.
 I joined Damietta University in 2019 👯.
 I love music, cooking, typing, and coding.
 So Hire me if you wanna work together on your next project😄
 ```